istio/istio.io/content/help/troubleshooting.md

 Oh no!
 You're having trouble?
 Below is a list of solutions to common problems.

-## Route rules have no affect on my application
+## Route rules have no effect on my application

 If route rules are working perfectly for the [Bookinfo](/docs/guides/bookinfo/) sample, but similar version routing rules have no effect on your own application, it may be that